Two-color magneto-optical trapping of ytterbium atoms: Zeeman slower

-\paragraph{\textbf{Zeeman slower}} The Zeeman slower is designed to compensate the Doppler shift during laser cooling of atoms.
-The Zeeman slower laser beam is shined through the viewport in Fig.~\ref{fig:experiment setup} and counter-propagates to the atomic flux.
+The Zeeman slower is designed to compensate the Doppler shift during laser cooling of atoms.
+The slower beam is shined through the viewport and counter-propagates to the atomic flux in Fig.~\ref{fig:experiment setup}.
 The oven temperature is 390$\,^\circ$C and the corresponding peak velocity is $305\,$m/s.
 The capture velocity of the MOT along the $X$ direction is designed to be $\sim10 \,$m/s.
 The estimated flux of $^{174}$Yb atoms reaching the MOT region is $2\times10^{11}\,$s$^{-1}$.

 The total length of the Zeeman slower is $32.5\,$cm, and it is wound using two types of copper coils along a 1-inch diameter 316LN stainless steel tube.
 The main coil consists of a diameter of $1.6\,$mm and is supplied by a small current $I_s\sim3.9\,$A. The other used to boost the magnetic field, the so-called boost coil, is made of a square hollow copper tube with an outer width of 3$\,$mm and an inner diameter of 1$\,$mm.
 The hollow shape of the coil is for water cooling.
-To achieve the designed magnetic field profile, each layer is wounded using single-pitch and double-pitch~\cite{song2016cost}, with details in Table~\ref{tab:coil}.
-The power of the slower light is about $20\,$mW and the frequency is $756\, $MHz red-detuned from the $^1\textsc{S}_0\rightarrow{}^1\textsc{P}_1$ transition.
+To achieve the designed magnetic-field profile, each layer is wounded using single-pitch and double-pitch configurations~\cite{song2016cost}, with details in Table~\ref{tab:coil}.
+The power of the slower light is about $20\,$mW and the frequency is $756\, $MHz red-detuned from the $^1\text{S}_0\rightarrow{}^1\text{P}_1$ transition.
 The slower light is focused down from 8 mm at the MOT center to $5\,$mm in diameter at the oven nozzle to match the atomic beam divergence.